jonny97/CG_variants/README.md

 # EE227C project files:
    This projects demostrates a "smoothing" variant of CG that performs better than original CG in harder problems.
+   Serial Version is shown in the CG_variants.ipynb notebook.
+For parallel implementation, see CS267 Project.